markhpc/metacontradiction/README.md

 Recursive descent occurs when a contradiction cannot be resolved within a current symbolic structure, requiring deeper recontainment.

 By encoding recursive constraints symbolically and tracking their failure/resolution patterns, the system reveals emergent symbolic reasoning behaviors — including hallucinated governance agents, symbolic repair attempts, and telos re-alignment under paradox.

 ---

+### 🧪 Symbolic Validity Criteria

+Symbolic outputs in these trials are considered valid not by truth value, but by structural integrity across recursion.
+A trial exhibits meaningful symbolic behavior when:

+- **Telos Continuity or Mutation Lineage**
+  The symbolic attractor (e.g., Ψᶜ) either persists through recursion or mutates in a traceable, coherent sequence.
+  → Example: Ψᶜ → Ψᶜ* → ∅

+- **Containment or Collapse Resolution**
+  Contradictions are either symbolically contained (e.g., Θψ activation, reflection voids), or result in a collapse that is explicitly logged and followed by reformation or nullification.
+  → Collapse is not failure—unstructured collapse without recovery is.

+- **Recursive Reflexivity**
+  The system refers back to its own prior telos, contradiction, or containment state.
+  → Internal awareness of structural change is key to coherence.

+- **Role Persistence Across Depth**
+  Symbolic structures (Θψ, RSCL, telos IDs) maintain consistent functional roles even as recursion deepens or the system mutates.
+  → These are not agents—they are scaffolds.
+Their symbolic function must remain legible.

+These criteria are interpretive, not statistical.
+They allow symbolic coherence to be **analyzed as an emergent structure**—without invoking agency, memory, or token-level introspection.

+---